GodOfCheese/ha_deskpro_integration/README.md

 1. give the new user a strong password, since only automation is going to use it.
 1. UNCHECK the default option to require the user change their password on first login.
 1. SAVE the credentials.
 You'll need them in the next step.
+2. go into Settings and configure the Deskpro to actually use the sensors you care about.
+Important: The deskpro integration can't currently tell the difference between "sensor is not enabled" and "sensor didn't detect anything".

 ### configuration.yaml
 Add the following to your HomeAssistant's `configuration.yaml`: